NNPC Gives Conditions to Buy Dangote Petrol, Debunks Report of Ending Fuel Imports

 Only NMDPRA gives petrol import licenses

-He stressed that the NNPC’s procurement decisions will continue to be guided by cost efficiency rather than an absolute commitment to local refineries.
+He stressed that the NNPC’s procurement decisions would continue to be guided by cost efficiency rather than an absolute commitment to local refineries.

-Soneye said that the Petroleum Industry Act (PIA) authorises the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA), not NNPC, to issue import licenses.
+Soneye said that the Petroleum Industry Act (PIA) authorised the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA), not NNPC, to issue import licenses.

 He stated that under the PIA, the national oil firm holds no more than 30% of the market cap to prevent monopolistic practices.
 The Act allows for a competitive, free-market system where local refiners must compete on pricing and value.